Kyn21kx/WebPortfolio/src/content/blog/the-web-is-bad.md

 - Understand if statements
 - Optionally understand string formatting

 I don't know about you, but for all the talk JS gets about being a beginner-friendly programming language, React is doing it a disservice, and all for the sake of trying to use JS to do something it was not designed for...
-THAT is my thesis for this article, the fact that we introduce a shit ton of totally new fabricated issues and we're willing to endure them before we even take a look at the alternatives we could be using instead.
+THAT is my thesis for this article, the fact that we introduce a shit ton of totally new issues and we're willing to endure them before we even take a look at the alternatives we could be using instead.

 <center>
   <h3>The industry's attitude towards Javascript</h3>